DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the third video tutorial on Bootstrap, where the student learned to use the framework's grid system.
 The student demonstrated how to create a responsive, three-column image grid using a combination of the `.container`, `.row`, and `.col` classes.
 The lesson also covered different container classes and how they affect layout at various screen sizes.

 ---

+#### QUIZ

+### Course Step Number: 508

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the completion of a quiz on Bootstrap's container classes.
+The student demonstrated a solid understanding of how Bootstrap's container classes control webpage width and responsiveness at different screen sizes.
+This is a foundational concept for building mobile-first and responsive websites.

+---